Reetser/personal-blog/README.md

 ## License
 This project is not intended for redistribution or commercial use.
 Please respect it as a personal website project.
+## Credits
+I would like to thank the [following]{credits.md}.
+There creations help me to build this website, thank you.